-1. Click anywhere in the data range that we want to sort (A3:G3), and in the Ribbon, go to Home > Sort & Filter > Custom Sort.
+- Click anywhere in the data range (A3:G3), and in the Ribbon, go to Home > Sort & Filter > Custom Sort…

-As a result, our data set is sorted by row 3 (MTD Sales) descending.
+As a result, the data set is sorted by Row 3 (MTD Sales), descending.

-To be able to sort equal values for MTD Sales, we will add one more level of sorting – YTD Sales (row 4).
-In this case, we will first sort by MTD Sales, and then by YTD Sales, from largest to smallest.
-In order to achieve this, follow the next steps.
+To sort more specifically than just MTD Sales, add one more level of sorting – YTD Sales (Row 4).
+In this case, sort first by MTD Sales and then by YTD Sales, from largest to smallest.

-1. Select the data range that we want to sort (B3:G4), and in the Ribbon, go to Home > Sort & Filter > Custom Sort.
+- Select the sort range (B3:G4), and in the Ribbon, go to Home > Sort & Filter > Custom Sort.

-2. In the Sort window, click Add Level, to add Row 4 to the sort condition.
+- In the Sort window, click Add Level to add Row 4 to the sort conditions.

-3. In the second level, select Row 4 for Then by, and Largest to Smallest for Order, and click OK.
+- In the second level, choose Row 4 for Then by and Largest to Smallest for Order.
+Click OK.

 As a result, the data range is sorted first by MTD Sales, and then by YTD Sales.

-Google Sheets don’t have an option like Excel to sort left to right in order to sort horizontally, but it is possible to achieve the same using the combination of the SORT and TRANSPOSE functions.
+Google Sheets doesn’t have the same option as Excel to sort left to right, but it is possible to achieve the same using a combination of the SORT and TRANSPOSE Functions.
 The idea is to transpose data from horizontal to vertical, then sort data, and transpose it back to horizontal.
-In order to achieve this, we need to enter the formula in cell A6:
+Enter the formula in cell A6:

-As a result, our data range is transposed below, with MTD Sales sorted descending.
+As a result, the data range is transposed below, with MTD Sales sorted descending.
 Let’s look deeper into the formula:

-First, we transpose A2:G4, to vertical, to be able to sort it.
-After that, we sort that range descending (FALSE) by the second column (2 – MTD Sales).
-Finally, we transpose the sorted range back to horizontal.
+First, it transposes the range A2:G4 to vertical, to be able to sort it.
+Then, it sorts that range descending (FALSE) by the second column (2 – MTD Sales).
+Finally, it transposes the sorted range back to horizontal.

-Similar to the previous example, we can sort multiple rows horizontally.
-The only difference is that we need to include YTD Sales in the SORT function.
+You can also sort more than one row horizontally.
+The only difference is that you need to include YTD Sales in the SORT Function.
 In this case, the formula in cell A6 is:

-The only difference compared to the single row sort is another condition in the SORT function.
-We added column 3 (YTD Sales) as a parameter, with descending sort (FALSE).
+The only difference compared to the single row sort is another two parameters in the SORT Function.
+Column 3 (YTD Sales) is added as a second descending sort criteria.